 While many larger cities like New York have subway networks and domestic train lines, they’re not common in all areas and aren’t used for interstate travel.
 If you’re travelling by subway in a large city, be aware of your surroundings and keep your valuables close and out of sight.
 Always buy tickets from the designated ticketing machines or staff only, as train ticket scams are common.

-If you plan on renting a car or motorcycle, make sure:
+If you plan on renting a car, make sure:

 It’s compulsory to have full insurance on your vehicle when driving in the states, but this is usually included in the total cost of the rental vehicle.
 Because of insurance, most rental companies also stipulate a minimum driver’s age of 25, so it pays to check this with the company before you book.
 The majority of cars in the USA are automatic transmission (or ‘standard’) so if you want a car with manual transmission (or ‘stick’) you’ll need to specify this.